-This document outlines the values we expect every member of our online community to protect and promote.
+These values outline what we expect every member of the online community to protect and promote and applies to any student taking online courses.

 Quality learning requires an environment of engagement, inquiry, and support.
 Westminster Theological Seminary is committed to the flourishing of all students who participate in our programs.
 Our Westminster Online Community Values (WOCV) are designed to promote this goal among students, staff, and faculty.
-All who enroll, support, or lead in the Westminster Community are required to promote and protect these values throughout all aspects of our programs.
+All who enroll in, support, or lead courses are required to promote and protect these values throughout all aspects of our programs.

 We expect students to affirm and respect the differences displayed across students, staff, and faculty in all communication and collaboration.
 Bias, prejudice, and disrespect have no place in our learning community.